 This skillet chicken with quinoa and red peppers is a delicious family meal.
-Special enough for Sunday dinner but easy enough for a busy weeknight!
+Tender chicken, fluffy quinoa, and flavorful red peppers make a meal that’s special enough for Sunday dinner but easy enough for a busy weeknight!

 We all have those weeks, don’t we?
 The weeks where there’s just too much on the schedule, and you feel like you need a weekend by Tuesday?

-Those are the kind of weeks where you just need an easy, tasty, home-cooked meal.
+Those are the kind of weeks where you just need an easy, tasty, home-cooked dinner.
 Something that’s comforting, but not fussy.

 This skillet chicken with quinoa and red peppers is so flavorful, and it comes together without too much effort.
 It’s only slightly more involved than ordering take-out, making it perfect for busy weeks.